Snickerdoodle Cookie Whoopie Pies

-- Place the balls on prepared baking sheets, 2 ½ inches apart.
-Bake for 8–9 minutes, until just barley golden around the edges.
+- Place the balls on prepared baking sheets, 2 1/2 inches apart.
+Bake for 8–9 minutes, until just barely golden around the edges.
 Cool for several minutes on the baking sheets before moving.

-- For the frosting: Cream the butter, powdered sugar, vanilla, and cinnamon together until light and fluffy.
+- Cream the butter, powdered sugar, vanilla, and cinnamon together until light and fluffy.
 Scrape the bowl and mix in the marshmallow fluff.

 - Match up two cookies that are of equal size and shape.
 Turn the bottom cookies over.
 Use a piping bag (or zip-bag with the corner cut off) to pipe the filling onto the bottom cookie.
 Add the top cookie on each sandwich and press down.

 Making this recipe?
 Follow us on Instagram and tag @ASpicyPerspective so we can share what you’re cooking!

 Pingback: Sour Cream Oatmeal Cookies - The Wooden Spoon Effect

 Pingback: Caramel Snickerdoodle Bars – My Roi List

 Pingback: Maine Whoopie Pies Recipe • State of Dinner

 I am just wondering if these cookies can be frozen?

 Sure!
 Freeze them flat in a single layer.
 Once they are hard, you can stack them in a freezer bag or plastic container.